Even the Spokesperson Got Declined: What a K-Pop “Card Denial” Can Teach You

 This week, IVE’s An Yujin went viral after sharing a hilarious (and relatable) banking moment: she tried to get the very card she was promoting… and was promptly told she wasn’t eligible.

 It’s funny on the surface.
-But for those of us in the credit game, it’s a perfect case study for a lesson most people learn the hard way: A card “approval” is not a vibe check.
-It’s a rules engine.
+But for those of us in the credit game, it’s a perfect case study for a lesson most people learn the hard way: a card approval runs on a rules engine with specific eligibility criteria.
 Marketing is broad.
 Eligibility is narrow.
 Here is the breakdown of what happened and how to make sure you don’t get caught in the same trap.

 What Happened (In Plain English)